 Everyone has a friend in another town, out of state, or overseas – friends from your childhood days, college buddies, colleagues you were close to in another job, etc. Although social media has allowed us to connect with old friends in every part of the world, that doesn’t give you a deep enough connection.
 Of course, it helps you keep tabs on what they’re up to and so on, but most people tend not to share personal stuff on social media.
 They only put the good stuff out there for the world to see, not their real selves.
-So, how do you get getting connected to long-distance friends?
+So, how do you start getting connected to long-distance friends?
 And how do you stay connected and make sure the years don’t slip away without enjoying the benefits these valuable life-long relationships can bring you?
 Here are 21 ways to connect with long-distance friends and ensure that you stay connected for several years.

 #1 – Social Media